Set Up Automated Flows

 Create an automated flow from scratch

-This procedure outlines that steps required to create an automated flow using the Business Central connector.
-To illustrate the process, it walks you through a basic example of a flow that sends a message to a Teams group chat when a new customer is created in Business Central.
-The following figure illustrates the flow.
+This procedure outlines the steps required to create an automated flow using the Business Central connector.
+To illustrate the process, it walks you through a basic example of a flow that sends a message to a Teams group chat when a new customer is created or modified in Business Central.
+The message contains a card that shows some information about the customer and a Details button that opens even more information about the customer.
+The card is the same as the one displayed in Teams when you manually share a record to Teams from inside Business Central.

 Shows the structure of the flow that includes the record is created (V3) trigger, get record trigger, and the post message to teams chat trigger.